yoyopu11/stats220/README.md

 * My favourite colour is yellow
 * As a media student I love movies
-  1.The quiet place
+  1. The quiet place
-  2.The Chongking express
+  2. The Chongking express
-  3.Columbus
+  3. Columbus

 * My horoscope is saggitaurius